Retrobulbar block

-A retrobulbar block is a regional anesthetic nerve block in the retrobulbar space, the area located behind the globe of the eye.
+A retrobulbar block is a regional anesthetic nerve block in the retrobulbar space, which is the area located behind the globe of the eye.
 Injection of local anesthetic into this space constitutes the retrobulbar block.
 This injection provides akinesia of the extraocular muscles by blocking cranial nerves II, III, and VI, thereby preventing movement of the globe.
 Cranial nerve IV lies outside the muscle cone, and therefore is not affected by the local anesthesia.
 As a result, intorsion of the eye is still possible.
 It also provides sensory anesthesia of the conjunctiva, cornea and uvea by blocking the ciliary nerves.
 This block is most commonly employed for cataract surgery, but also provides anesthesia for other intraocular surgeries.

 Side effects and complications

 Complications associated with this block are either ocular or systemic.
 Local ocular complications include hematoma formation, optic nerve damage and perforation of the globe with possible blindness.
 Systemic complications include local anesthetic toxicity, brainstem anesthesia, and stimulation of the oculocardiac reflex.
 Most commonly, patients will report discomfort during the performance of the block, such as the sensation of the needle during insertion and/or pressure behind the eye during injection.
 In recent years, peribulbar block has become increasingly used because of its lower incidence of complications.